jmcoded0/AWS-IAM-Privilege-Escalation-Detection/documenting.md

+# AWS IAM Privilege Escalation Lab
+This lab simulates an AWS IAM privilege escalation exploit, demonstrating how misconfigured policies can lead to full admin access.
+It includes setup, attack simulation, detection via CloudTrail, and remediation steps.

 ## 🔍 Phase 1: IAM Lab Setup — Creating the Misconfigured Environment

 In this first phase, I set up the foundation for the privilege escalation simulation.
 The goal is to create two IAM users: